 During the 2018-2019 school year, we piloted our innovative SMARTS Elementary curriculum, working with teachers and administrators in public, private and charter schools in both special education and general education settings.
 Pilot teachers reported that the SMARTS Elementary lessons promoted a strategic mindset, increased effort, and the successful use of strategies across academic areas.
 SMARTS Elementary became available to the rest of the world in September of 2019.

-Since the launch of SMARTS, more than 2,000 educators have joined the SMARTS community.
+Since the launch of SMARTS, more than 2,000 schools have joined the SMARTS community.
 From general education teachers to special education teachers to school psychologies, Speech and Language pathologists, social workers, and more, SMARTS has proven to be a powerful tool to promote executive function strategy use and self-understanding in students K-12 and beyond.
 Read out Infographic and find out what educators are saying about the power of SMARTS.

 SMARTS Online Curriculum